nimbella/docs/docs/deployer-spec.md

 web: <true | false | raw >
 ```

+These properties can only be specified on "real" packages (with a name other than `default`).
+The "default" package does not exist as such.
+It is just a convention for denoting actions that are not contained in any package.

 #### Granting shared access to a package

 Normally, in order to invoke the "non-web" (`web: false`) actions of the package, the authorization header for the request must specify the same value as was used to create the action (this will be the value returned by `nim auth current --auth`).
 You can open the package to any Nimbella user (though not the public at large) by setting the package `shared` property.